-- (1) These rules govern vocational assistance pursuant to the Workers' Compensation Law on or after the effective date of these rules except as OAR 436-120 otherwise provides. - (2) The director's decisions under OAR 436-120-0008 regarding eligibility will be based on the rules in effect on the date the insurer issued the notice.
+- (1) These rules govern vocational assistance under the workers' compensation law on or after the effective date of these rules except as OAR 436-120 otherwise provides. - (2) The director's decisions under OAR 436-120-0008 regarding eligibility will be based on the rules in effect on the date the insurer issued the notice.
 The director's decisions regarding the nature and extent of assistance will be based on the rules in effect at the time the assistance was provided.
-If the director orders future assistance, such assistance must be provided in accordance with the rules in effect at the time assistance is provided. - (3) Under these rules a claim for aggravation or reopening a claim to process a newly accepted condition will be considered a new claim for purposes of vocational assistance eligibility and vocational assistance, except as otherwise provided in these rules. - (4) Under ORS 656.206, when a worker receiving permanent total disability, incurs a new compensable injury, the worker is not entitled to vocational assistance. - (5) The requirement for the director's advance approval of services eligible for claims cost reimbursement pursuant to OAR 436-120-0720(7) will apply to any actions taken after the effective date of these rules. - (6) Applicable to this chapter, the director may, unless otherwise obligated by statute, in the director's discretion waive procedural rules as justice so requires. - (7) Timeliness of any document required by these rules to be filed or submitted to the division is determined as follows: - (a) If a document is mailed, it will be considered filed on the date it is postmarked. - (b) If a document is faxed or e-mailed, it must be received by the division by 11:59 p.m.
+If the director orders future assistance, such assistance must be provided in accordance with the rules in effect at the time assistance is provided. - (3) Under these rules a claim for aggravation or reopening a claim to process a newly accepted condition will be considered a new claim for purposes of vocational assistance eligibility and vocational assistance, except as otherwise provided in these rules. - (4) Under ORS 656.206, when a worker receiving permanent total disability incurs a new compensable injury, the worker is not entitled to vocational assistance. - (5) The requirement for the director's advance approval of services eligible for claims cost reimbursement pursuant to OAR 436-120-0720(7) will apply to any actions taken after the effective date of these rules. - (6) The director may waive procedural rules as justice requires, unless otherwise obligated by statute. - (7) Timeliness of any document required by these rules to be filed or submitted to the division is determined as follows: - (a) If a document is mailed, it will be considered filed on the date it is postmarked. - (b) If a document is faxed or e-mailed, it must be received by the division by 11:59 p.m.
 Pacific time to be considered filed on that date.